Raathigesh/dazzle/README.md

 Dazzle is a library for building dashboards with React JS.
 Dazzle does not depend on any front-end libraries but it makes it easier to integrate with them as you wish.

 Dazzle's goal is to be flexible as possible.
-Even though there are some UI components readily available for you to start building dashboards fast, you have the complete control to override them as you wish with your own styles and layout.
+Even though there are some UI components readily available for you to start building dashboards, you have the complete control to override them as you wish with your own styles and layout.

 ## Features
 - Grid based layout
 - Add/Remove widgets
 - Drag and drop widget re-ordering
 - UI framework agnostic
-- Customizable
+- Simple yet flexible
-- Simple
+- Well documented

 ## Installation
 ```